argus-tracking-system/traccar/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+## Docker features

+To build a local `traccar` docker image, use:

+    docker build -t traccar .

+To run it, use:

+    docker run -it -e "FORWARD_URL=https://your-forward-url-here" traccar